Polishing & Enhancing Chrome and Stainless-Steel Wire Wheels

 What is the best way to protect chrome wire wheels?

-– Pass one cloth through the gap between the spokes and the rim and pull back and forth to polish each specific area on the rim.
+• Pass one cloth through the gap between the spokes and the rim and pull back and forth to polish each specific area on the rim.

-– With two-thirds of a cloth, pass this through the front spokes so that it rests on the hub.
-With both hands, pull back and forth to polish that section.
+• With two-thirds of a cloth, pass it through the front spokes so it rests on the hub.

 Finished and ready for Tyre Dressing.*5